YutongJ/YutongJ.github.io/_posts/2020-09-01-how-to-use-cluster.md

 ```
 4. If you mount with error in step 3 and want to re-mount, you should unmount first with the following:
 ```
-sudo umount /Users/yutong/Firmiana/yjin85/
+sudo umount /Users/yutong/yjin85/
 ```
-*Note1: If you encountered any issues in installing these for M1 chip, please see [this page](https://github.com/daiqile96/Tools/blob/main/M1ChipIssues/README.md).*
+*Note1: If you encountered any issues in installing these for Apple Mac with M1 chip, please see [this page](https://github.com/daiqile96/Tools/blob/main/M1ChipIssues/README.md).*

-### Additional Resources
+## Additional Resources

 1. Some useful tips provided by the RSPH IT:
 	- The [HPC Getting Started Guide](/files/posts_related/HPCGuide.pdf).